Commerzbank sees Polish court ruling in summer, mBank in focus

 Poland's ruling nationalist Law and Justice (PiS) party has tightened control over the banking sector and several bidders withdrew from the mBank auction last year confidentially citing political concerns.

-At the time, a consortium led by PZU and Pekao bid for mBank, while PKO and Erste initially expressed an interest.
+At the time, a consortium led by PZU (PZU.WA) and Pekao bid for mBank, while PKO (PKO.WA) and Erste (ERST.VI) initially expressed an interest.
 The banks declined to comment or were not immediately available for comment on Thursday.

 mBank's has a market capitalisation of about 12.9 billion zlotys ($3.4 billion).
 Commerzbank owns a 69% stake.